MohammadAljadayh/HornedBeast/README.md

-Number and name of feature: 301 lab 2 - State&bootstrp
+Number and name of feature: 301 lab 3 - Passing Functions in Props

-Estimate of time needed to complete:2 Hours
+Estimate of time needed to complete:5 Hours

-Start time: 1.30
+Start time: 2.30 to 4.30

-Finish time:3.30
+Finish time:from 8-10

-Actual time needed to complete:2-3 hours
+Actual time needed to complete:4 hours